connorjnel/ztm-python-dev/11-python-filo-io/python-file-io.md

 - `./` - current folder
 - `../` - one folder up
 - py built in module for filesystem paths, `pathlib`, creates path that works with windows and linux systems

+## IO errors

+- Good practice to put io into a try block
+- `IOError` - generally used in except
+- `FileNotFoundError` - also used in except